 Funeral Memorials

-Any MCP Executive Board of Directors member is authorized to purchase a funeral arrangement or memorial in the name of the MCP membership on the death of a Founding Member or their spouse, or a current Executive Board of Director member or their spouse, or a past Executive Director The Executive Board of Directors is also authorized to approve by majority vote any other funeral considerations that may be appropriate.
+Any MCP Executive Board of Directors member is authorized to purchase a funeral arrangement or memorial in the name of the MCP membership on the death of a Founding Member or their spouse, or a current Executive Board of Director member or their spouse, or a past Executive Director.
+The Executive Board of Directors is also authorized to approve by majority vote any other funeral considerations that may be appropriate.

 ARTICLE XI